trifectatechfoundation/teach-rs/README.md

 ### Our sponsors

 The initial sponsor of the project is the Faculty of Informatics and Information Technologies (FIIT) of the Slovak University of Technology (STU) in Bratislava, Slovakia.
+[FIIT](https://www.fiit.stuba.sk/en.html?page_id=749)'s contribution has enabled us to layout the groundwork for the course.

 We are in search of further funding for our project.
-Contact us if your interested.
+Contact us if your interested, or [sponsor](https://github.com/sponsors/tweedegolf) our work.